© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Section of Scots Dyke linear boundary 250m north of Langdale is a scheduled monument protected by Historic England under reference 1013306.
 View the official record →

-Section of Scots Dyke linear boundary 250m north of Langdale is a medieval defensive earthwork forming part of the extensive Scots Dyke system that marks the historic border region of northern England.
+Section of Scots Dyke linear boundary 250m north of Langdale is a defensive earthwork of medieval date forming part of the wider Scots Dyke system.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013306.

 Section of Scots Dyke linear boundary 250m north of Langdale is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013306.